 The studies on RTI in children or adolescents during mobility for school assessed the associations of speed, traffic volume and mode of travel with pedestrian injuries.
 Research on independent mobility of adolescents and RTIs is scarce and an association between independent mobility and road traffic injuries has not been established - a study from New Zealand showed that adult accompaniment with 5 to 12 years old was associated with reduced pedestrian injury risk but this result was statistically insignificant (4) whereas a study from India showed no association of road traffic injuries with independent mobility of children 11-14 years old (7).

 Independent mobility to school is an opportunity for a regular physical activity.
 However, the built environment in Karachi is not favorable for walking, cycling and outdoor play.
 It is important to know whether independent mobility has an increased risk of RTI in order to decide on advocating independent mobility for adolescents.
-The objective of this study is to determine the association of adolescents’ independent mobility with road traffic injury in an urban lower middle-income setting of Karachi.
+The aim of this study is to determine the association of adolescents’ independent mobility with road traffic injury in an urban lower middle-income setting of Karachi.

 Methods

-Study design: This was a cross-sectional study conducted during September till December in 2014.
+Study design: We conducted a cross-sectional study between September and December in 2014.

-Setting: The study was conducted in schools in Karachi, Pakistan.
+Setting: We surveyed students fromschools in Karachi, Pakistan.
 Altogether 75 schools participated in the study, out of which 26 (34%) were public schools and 49 (65%) were private schools.
-Cluster random sampling was applied to select public and private schools.
-We obtained permissions to conduct the study from the principal of each school by explaining the purpose of the study.
-A parental permission letter giving details of the study was distributed to each student.
+We used cluster random sampling to select schools.
+We obtained permissions to conduct the study from the principal of each school by explaining the purpose of the study A parental permission letter giving details of the study was distributed to each student.
 A week’s time was given for students to get the letters signed by their parents or guardians.
 We ascertained that a weekend fell in between before the research assistants’ second school visit, to allow for adequate time for parents to read the permission letters.

 Participants: Adolescents (aged 10 to 19 years) in grades 6 to 10 were enrolled from schools.
 Only those students who had assented to participate and whose parents had given them permission to enroll in the study were included.